-By twenty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag in support of Self-Scheduled Hourly Blocks.
-The transmission profile must be greater than or equal to the Energy profile, and the Energy profile must equal the Self-Scheduled Hourly Block.
+The Scheduling Coordinator may revise the Energy profile up to twenty minutes prior to the applicable Trading Hour but the quantity of the Energy profile must be equal to the quantity of the Self-Schedule Hourly Block by twenty minutes prior to the applicable Trading Hour.
 The CAISO may modify the Energy profile due to Reliability related curtailments.